-In the first half of this year we made a concerted effort to survey current and prospective teammates regarding personality traits.
-While I do not believe you can quantify everything about a person, I believe we can improve our initial understanding.
+In the first half of this year (2019) we made a concerted effort to survey current and prospective teammates regarding personality traits.
+While I do not believe you can quantify everything about a person, I believe we can improve our initial understanding and get to an understanding of a unique individual faster by starting with a rough cut self-survey.
 If our initial understanding is improved, we can place teammates in environments where they are likely to excel.

 In the beginning of this process, I was looking for leaders and technicians.
 As my thinking matured, I began to ponder the profiles of sales professionals and technical experts.
 I also wondered how experience and integrity shape behavior.
 What of creativity?
 How will people react to one another?

 After a few months, I am curious about what makes a culture excellent.
 What makes a group of people more effective than the sum of the parts?
 Are business processes enough?
 Or, is there something more?
 Then, how does it fall apart?
 How do we avoid this destruction?
 Is there a way to invert the problem to discover a simple solution?

 In William Moulton Marston’s “The Emotions of Normal People” he translates observed behavior and surveyed emotions into equations of experience and emotions.
 Some emotions are simple.
 Other emotions are complex.
 They stack like bricks, one upon the other.
 The order effects the perception of the last.
 If an individual’s emotions can be reduced to an equation, could an entire group of people be a series of actions and reactions, compounded ad infinitum?
 How quickly could this equation be turned?
 What would be required?